Content item localization

 Switching between locale variantsLink copied!

 Even though each variant is a separate content item, you can easily switch between each variant.
-Open the content editing window for any variant of a content item and choose the variant from the locales menu as shown below.
+Open the content form for any variant of a content item and choose the variant from the locales menu as shown below.
 Here the fr-FR variant is selected, but we can easily switch to the other variants we created.